Note: Our site links to products sold by outside vendors, and we may earn a commission if you purchase an item after clicking a link. Learn more.

 On this model, there's a foil on the top and a foil on the bottom (and a third cutting surface in the middle, which we'll talk about in a minute).
 Those foils do three things:

-> They guide whiskers to the oscillating razors beneath the surface of the foils;
+they guide whiskers to the oscillating razors beneath the surface of the foils;

-> They protect your skin from those razors beneath them; and
+they protect your skin from those razors beneath them; and

-> They feel niiiiiiice and smooth.
+they feel niiiiiiice and smooth.
 The tactile sensation of the foil itself is one of the best features of a foil shaver, and manufacturers actually put a lot of effort into making them feel pleasant.
-They're finely polished, and they glide over the skin (although sometimes they can get a little hot, if you use your shaver for too long).
+They’re finely polished, and they glide over the skin ((although sometimes they can get a little hot, if you use your shaver for too long).

 We mentioned above that there was a third surface between the two foils.
 That's a third cutting surface with a different perforation pattern, and it's an effective way to gather errant hairs into the machine to be cut.
 Old foil shavers only feature those thin foils with circular holes in them, and while they did a good job, the devices had a hard time getting flat-lying whiskers (and whiskers that grow in different directions) into them to be cut.
 The long, vertical grooves in that middle cutting surface gather "tricky" hairs and cut them effectively.